inchron/callisto/README.md

 * Somewhere we have to explain the library based approach.
 * Library is prepared by Arm, SIP, OSVendor
 * Library is used when Architect at OEM, T1, ... plans migration to new SoC

-### Mapping to Target Hardware

-##### General Approach
-* Models that were extracted from traces can be simulated with the same hardware on which the trace was recorded.
-This allows detailed analysis or the source system in high load situations, corner cases, ....
-* To analyse the behaviour on target hardware the software from source system has to be mapped on target hardware.

-##### Consideration of OS Overheads
-* The OS overheads (context switch, ISR entry/exit, ...) are very different on target hardware.
-The overheads were on source hardware were identified during trace processing and can be removed easily.
-The overheads on target hardware are part of library and can be applied according to new mapping.

-##### Hypervisors

-### Model Based Timing Simulation and Report Generation